 This is usually the first step in many conflict mitigation projects, as people are obviously antagonistic towards lion attacks on livestock and/or humans.
 While the 'actual' (usually economic) costs of such attacks are often dwarfed by other issues, such as livestock loss to disease, it is extremely important to address this issue.
-Multiple technical approaches have been developed to protect livestock: at night, livestock can be effectively protected from carnivores by securing them within wire, canvas, or other reinforced enclosures (Fig. 6.1.2) such as 'living walls' (Lichtenfeld et al. 2015; see also the human-lion conflict toolkit, Begg & Kushnir 2015).
-Using clay bricks rather than thornbush for livestock enclosures, for example, halved depredation to lions around Benin's Pendjari National Park

-(Bauer et al. 2010).
-Such improvements need to be combined with engagement with livestock owners, ideally to create a sense of ownership of the reinforcement, and also to stress the importance of attentive herding and enclosing all stock at night, as many attacks happen on lost livestock returning late and being left out at night.
-Reinforced, static enclosures may be less appropriate for more nomadic livestock-keepers, but in those situations mobile canvas or shade-cloth enclosures can be very effective (Loveridge et al. 2017a).
-There are also multiple technical approaches which can help protect stock, such as flashing solar lights on or around enclosures (Lesilau et al. 2018, Begg & Kushnir 2015), or 'Lion Shield' deterrents, where collared lions activate alerts when they approach a 'base station', usually close to an enclosure, which means they can be chased away.
+Multiple technical approaches have been developed to protect livestock: at night, livestock can be effectively protected from carnivores by securing them within wire, canvas, or other reinforced enclosures (Fig. 6.1.2) such as 'living walls' (Lichtenfeld et al. 2015) and also see the human-lion conflict toolkit (Begg & Kushnir 2010).
+This needs to be combined with engagement with livestock owners, ideally to create a sense of ownership of the reinforcement, and also to stress the importance of attentive herding and enclosing all stock at night, as many attacks happen on lost livestock returning late and being left out at night.
+Reinforced, static enclosures may be less appropriate for more nomadic livestock-keepers, but in those situations mobile canvas or shade-cloth enclosures can be very effective (Loveridge et al. 2017).
+There are also multiple technical approaches which can help protect stock, such as flashing solar lights on or around enclosures (Lesilau et al. 2018, Begg & Kushnir 2010), or 'Lion Shield' deterrents, where collared lions activate alerts when they approach a 'base station', usually close to an enclosure, which means they can be chased away.
 Real-time GPS data from lion collars can also be used in conjunction with rangers/guardians on the ground to proactively chase lions away when they move close to livestock enclosures.